1-877-929-7245

 • Breakfast, Dinner

-This evening, you are free to dine independently, and as a UNESCO City of Gastronomy, Bergen has excellent restaurants from which you can choose.
-Popular local dishes are all based on fresh seafood - Bergen fish soup, fish cakes and traditional steamed cod.
+As a UNESCO City of Gastronomy, Bergen has many excellent restaurants.
+Dining independently tonight, you might like to sample a local delicacy like Bergen fish soup, fish cakes or traditional steamed cod.
 Overnight Bergen.

 Includes